 By now you surely believe that content is key to business success.
-But simply creating and posting content is not enough.
-Determining how and where to deliver content is fundamental to creating a stellar customer experience and provide them with a consistent stream of content.
+But simply creating and posting content is not enough for an effective digital content strategy.
+Determining how and where to deliver content is fundamental to creating a stellar customer experience and provide them with a consistent stream of content - omnichannel customer experience.

 However, when not handled properly, content delivery could end up frustrating and confusing, especially if you’re attempting omnichannel marketing without the right tools for the job.
-This is especially true if your target audience isn’t familiar with omnichannel delivery methods such as SMS messaging or push web notifications.
+This is especially true if your target audience isn’t familiar with omni experience such as SMS messaging or push web notifications.

 Despite these caveats, the benefits of omnichannel marketing are too great to be ignored.
 For example, according to McKinsey research, creating an omnichannel customer journey can increase revenues by 5 to 15% across the customer base.